Accessibility

 You may be serviced by:

-1. A fire service - a water service that provides fire protection using sprinklers and/or hydrants.
-You own this service from your building to the City's water main, including all pipes, tees, sprinkler systems, valves, valve boxes, hydrants, and plumbing.
+1. A fire service - water exclusively for fire protection using sprinklers and/or hydrants.
+You own this water pipe from your building to the City's water main, including all pipes, tees, sprinkler systems, valves, valve boxes, hydrants, and plumbing.

 Illustration showing portions of pipe with fire service that property owners and City are responsible for

-The responsibility for a leak on private residential property with a fire/domestic line can be determined by turning off the water at the shut-off valve at the property line.
+The responsibility for a leak on private residential property with a fire/domestic line can be determined by turning off the water at the shut-off valve.
 If the leak stops, repairing the leak is your responsibility.

-If there is a leak in any portion of your sprinkler line or fire suppression system service:
+If there is a leak in any portion of your service pipe:

 You are responsible for: